 What do these buttons do?
 They allow you to share aspects of BHL that you like with your friends and followers with a single click.
 If you're on the BHL homepage and you click the Facebook "Like" button, your profile will indicate that you "like" BHL.
 Similarly, if you click on the "Tweet" button, you can tweet the BHL link to your followers.

 But perhaps this isn't enough.
-Say you want to "like" or share a specific title or volume with your friends and followers.
-All you have to do is find the title or volume that you want to “Like” or “Tweet” and click on the Facebook "Like" or Twitter "Tweet" button to send a title or volume-specific tweet or page post.
+Say you want to "like" or share a specific title, volume, or page with your friends and followers.
+All you have to do is find the content that you want to “Like” or “Tweet” and click on the Facebook "Like" or Twitter "Tweet" button while on that page in BHL to send a title, volume, or page specific tweet or page post.